WilliamZhou233/Pricing-Algorithms/README.md

 # Pricing-Algorithm
 Collecting or Creating pricing algorithms for the research of "Algorithmic Collusion"

-Input: product data regarding current price, competitor's price, volumn, cost, time, etc.
+Input: product data regarding current price, competitor's price, volumn, time, etc.

 Output: new price that may maximize profits.